 A Final Investment Decision on the South Caucasus Pipeline Expansion (SCPX) project was taken on 17 December 2013, coincident with Shah Deniz Stage 2.

-In 2015, SCPX activities continued along the pipeline route across Azerbaijan and Georgia.
+In the first half of 2016, SCPX activities continued along the pipeline route across Azerbaijan and Georgia.

-In Azerbaijan, mainline construction continued to ramp up with approximately 83km of pipe welded, 57km of pipe coated and 36km of pipe lowered into trenches.
+In Azerbaijan, mainline construction continued with approximately 129km of pipe welded, 112km of pipe coated and 85km of pipe lowered into trenches.
 Trenching, lowering, laying and backfilling activities are progressing.
-Stocks of pipe have been building up at the pipe yards along the route with more than 80% of the pipe needed for the Azerbaijan section already stored at Mugan, Kurdamir, Yevlakh, Qazanchi and Dallar pipe yards.
-The first horizontal directional drilling site at Agsu Canal has been completed and the works are underway for the second drilling at Goychay.
+The complete stocks of coated pipe needed for the Azerbaijan section are now available at Mugan, Kurdamir, Yevlakh, Qazanchi and Dallar pipe yards.
+The second horizontal directional drilling site at Goychay was also completed during the second quarter of 2016.